sevans717/aphila/PRODUCTION_DB_README.md

 - Limit access to backup files and manage retention/rotation.
 - Consider running PgBouncer and Postgres under dedicated system users or separate VMs if you need stricter isolation.
 - Enable monitoring (Prometheus, Grafana) and alerting for DB health, connection counts, and failed jobs.

+Startup checks

+- The API now runs a lightweight PgBouncer connectivity check on startup and will log a warning if it cannot reach the pool.
+This surfaces misconfigured `DATABASE_URL` values that point directly to Postgres instead of PgBouncer.
+- You can run the included PgBouncer connectivity helper from the host to verify pooling is reachable before starting services:
+  - PowerShell: `./scripts/check-pgbouncer.ps1`
+  - The helper launches a temporary container and executes `SELECT 1;` against PgBouncer on port `6432`.

 Restoring backups